-I do not wish to benefit from the official communication sent from my warrine's unit commander to unit families as part of the Unit, Personal and Family Readiness Program.
-I understand the importance of these communications and the consequences of not receiving them, thave fully discussed this decision with my Marine.
-By signing this Opt-Out-Form, Thave those must to be conjucted by the Family Readiness Officer who would normally provide official communication regarding information on readiness and deployment, referral services and volunteer opportunities.
-It also understand that it is now my responsibility to contact the Family Readiness Officer only was the for information relevant to official communication on readiness and deployment, referral services and volunteer opportunities.
-I faither understand that this Form may be cancelled by me or my marine at any time.
-It wish to be nefficient the services provided by the Unit, Personal and Family Readiness Program, either I or my marine may contact the Family Readiness Officer and provide required information.
-This Opt-Out-Form will be cancelled effective the date I or my Marine provide a completed Unit, Personal and Readiness Authorization Formato the unit Family Readiness Officer.
+I do not wish to benefit from the official communication sent from my warne's unit commander to unit families as part of the Unit, Personal and Family Readiness Program I understand the importance of these communications and the consequences of not receiving them.
+I have fully discussed this decision with my Marine.
+By signing this Opt-Oct Form, Thave chosen not to be contacted by the Family Readiness Officer who would normally provide official communication (doerding information on readiness and deployment, referral services and velocities or my utarine for information relevant to official communication on readiness and deployment, referral services and velocities or my utarine for information relevant to official communication on readiness and deployment, referral services and volunteer opportunities.
+Further understand that this Form may be cancelled by me or my Marine at any time.
+If wish to beneficiarizes provided by the Unit, Personal and Family Readiness Program, either I or my Marine may contact the Family Readiness Officer and provide required information.
+This Opt-Out Form will be cancelled effective the date I or my Marine provide a completed Unit, Personal and Readiness Authorization Form to the unit Family Readiness Officer.
 I have been given an Information Sheet with instructions on how to contact my Marine's Family Readiness Officer.

+Signature of Spouse

+Date

-Signature of Spouse Date Name of Spouse
+Name of Spouse